Speech-Language Pathology MS Program

 Admission

-GMercyU's MS SLP program participates in the Communication Sciences and Disorders Centralized Application Service (CSDCAS).
-The CSDCAS application will open on August 15, 2024 for the Fall 2025 admissions cycle.
-Until then, if you have any admissions questions, please email slp@gmercyu.edu.
+GMercyU's MSSLP program participates in the Communication Sciences and Disorders Centralized Application Service (CSDCAS).
+The CSDCAS application is now open for the Fall 2025 admissions cycle.
+If you have any admissions questions, please email slp@gmercyu.edu.

 GMercyU alumni, take advantage of our 10% alumni tuition grant for master's degree programs!